Skip to content

 • Application Root: /var/www/pterodactyl

-• Public Directory: /var/www/pterodactyl/public
+• Public Assets: /var/www/pterodactyl/public

 • Storage Directory: /var/www/pterodactyl/storage